 - Steep hibiscus in 1 quart boiling water for 2-4 hours (or overnight for best flavor).

-- Dissolve the honey in 1 cup of warm water in your pitcher.
+- Dissolve the honey or monkfruit in 1 cup of warm water in your pitcher.
 Note: do not use hot water for the honey as the temperature will kill all the beneficial enzymes.

-- Add lemon juice and give it a quick stir.
+- Add lemon juice, if using and give it a quick stir.

-- Enjoy immediately on ice or refrigerate for up to a week.
+- Enjoy immediately on ice or refrigerate for up to two weeks.

 The information shown is an estimate provided for your convenience by an online calculator.
 It should not be considered as a substitute for a professional nutritionist's advice.
 See our complete Nutritional Information Disclaimer.

 ©Prepare and Nourish • Content and photographs are copyright protected.
 Sharing of this recipe is encouraged and appreciated but please do NOT screenshot or copy/paste complete recipes to websites or social media.

 If you liked the recipe above, please consider rating the recipe and leaving a comment below.
 Also, be sure to follow me on Facebook, Instagram, and Pinterest.

 In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note that I only endorse products that are in alignment with Prepare & Nourish’s ideals and that I believe would be of value to my readers.
 Prepare & Nourish is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 For additional information, please visit my full Disclosure page.